- 20 October 2021

 A Customer Relationship Management (CRM) platform is the key to unlocking your company’s potential.
 That is because, with a cloud-based CRMS, you get access to customer data in real-time and you can track and manage all of your customers from one central database.

 The integration of advanced technologies such as Big Data analytics, Machine Learning (ML), and Artificial Intelligence (AI)-powered analytics within a CRMS has improved the customization of these solutions.
+Yes, you can train and develop a successful AI or ML model even for CRM with the help of pixel-perfect data labeling and relevant algorithms.

 No wonder the global CRM market size is expanding rapidly and is expected to grow at a CAGR of 13.1% from 2021 to 2028.